 There's also the Galway Food Festival in April, the Taste of Dublin food festival in June and National Heritage Week at the end of August, as well as many others.

 So there's never a ‘bad' time to visit Ireland.
 If you're able to travel outside of school holidays we highly recommend it, and you'll never forget a St Patrick's Day in Dublin!
-(Actually, that's not strictly true- I can't seem to remember much of it at all… 😉)
+(Actually, that's not strictly true; friends of mine moved to Dublin with their kids and I've spent many St Patrick's Days there- I can't seem to remember much of them at all… 😉)

 Highlights of an Ireland campervanning holiday